raulvasile/fibotail/README.md

 # Tail Call optimisation with Fibonacci Sequence as example

-This is just a simple example of how powerful can be Tail Call optimisation for a small problem like generating the Nth Fibonacci number
+This is just a simple example of how powerful can Tail Call optimisation be for a small problem like generating the Nth Fibonacci term.

-Made for a small workshop, I'll provide more infos about as soon as possible
+A PDF presentation is also attached to the repo.

+Also, the source code is written in two different programming languages, one is `JavaScript` and the other one is `Haskell`.
+The main reason for this is because for Live Demo part, in JavaScript, if you are trying to show the value for a bigger input, such as `1500` or higher, the output will be Infinity (because of the limitation of Integer in JS)

 Hint: for GHCi users, if you want to see how long the execution took use `:set +s` in GHCi console